Verafirma logo Verafirma

 What’s verification?

-How is verification different from ID.me or Entrust?
+How is verification different from the incumbents?

 Do I need a separate account for envelopes and verification?